muguira-james/muguira-james.github.io/_posts/2018-10-18-React-and-Jest.md

 ### React is fast!

 One thing to note is that React is very fast.
-A simple app like this can easily and render before the data is ready.
+A simple app like this can easily render before the data is ready.
 Let's see that in action.
 First, turn off the server if you have it running.
 Here is a definition of our app that does not handle thing properly.
 Do an "npm start"

 {% highlight ruby linenos %}